metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `name` (String) name of the volume.
-Must be a DNS_LABEL and unique within the pod.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) name of the volume.Must be a DNS_LABEL and unique within the pod.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `aws_elastic_block_store` (Attributes) awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--aws_elastic_block_store))
+- `aws_elastic_block_store` (Attributes) awsElasticBlockStore represents an AWS Disk resource that is attached to akubelet's host machine and then exposed to the pod.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--aws_elastic_block_store))
 - `azure_disk` (Attributes) azureDisk represents an Azure Data Disk mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--azure_disk))
 - `azure_file` (Attributes) azureFile represents an Azure File Service mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--azure_file))
 - `cephfs` (Attributes) cephFS represents a Ceph FS mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--cephfs))
-- `cinder` (Attributes) cinder represents a cinder volume attached and mounted on kubelets host machine.
-More info: https://examples.k8s.io/mysql-cinder-pd/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--cinder))
+- `cinder` (Attributes) cinder represents a cinder volume attached and mounted on kubelets host machine.More info: https://examples.k8s.io/mysql-cinder-pd/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--cinder))
 - `config_map` (Attributes) configMap represents a configMap that should populate this volume (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--config_map))
 - `csi` (Attributes) csi (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature). (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--csi))
 - `downward_api` (Attributes) downwardAPI represents downward API about the pod that should populate this volume (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--downward_api))
-- `empty_dir` (Attributes) emptyDir represents a temporary directory that shares a pod's lifetime.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--empty_dir))
+- `empty_dir` (Attributes) emptyDir represents a temporary directory that shares a pod's lifetime.More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--empty_dir))
-- `ephemeral` (Attributes) ephemeral represents a volume that is handled by a cluster storage driver.
-The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts, and deleted when the pod is removed.
-Use this if: a) the volume is only needed while the pod runs, b) features of normal volumes like restoring from snapshot or capacity tracking are needed, c) the storage driver is specified through a storage class, and d) the storage driver supports dynamic volume provisioning through a PersistentVolumeClaim (see EphemeralVolumeSource for more information on the connection between this volume type and PersistentVolumeClaim).
-Use PersistentVolumeClaim or one of the vendor-specific APIs for volumes that persist for longer than the lifecycle of an individual pod.
-Use CSI for light-weight local ephemeral volumes if the CSI driver is meant to be used that way - see the documentation of the driver for more information.
-A pod can use both types of ephemeral volumes and persistent volumes at the same time. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--ephemeral))
+- `ephemeral` (Attributes) ephemeral represents a volume that is handled by a cluster storage driver.The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts,and deleted when the pod is removed.Use this if:a) the volume is only needed while the pod runs,b) features of normal volumes like restoring from snapshot or capacity   tracking are needed,c) the storage driver is specified through a storage class, andd) the storage driver supports dynamic volume provisioning through   a PersistentVolumeClaim (see EphemeralVolumeSource for more   information on the connection between this volume type   and PersistentVolumeClaim).Use PersistentVolumeClaim or one of the vendor-specificAPIs for volumes that persist for longer than the lifecycleof an individual pod.Use CSI for light-weight local ephemeral volumes if the CSI driver is meant tobe used that way - see the documentation of the driver formore information.A pod can use both types of ephemeral volumes andpersistent volumes at the same time. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--ephemeral))
 - `fc` (Attributes) fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--fc))
-- `flex_volume` (Attributes) flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--flex_volume))
+- `flex_volume` (Attributes) flexVolume represents a generic volume resource that isprovisioned/attached using an exec based plugin. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--flex_volume))
 - `flocker` (Attributes) flocker represents a Flocker volume attached to a kubelet's host machine.
 This depends on the Flocker control service being running (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--flocker))
-- `gce_persistent_disk` (Attributes) gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--gce_persistent_disk))
+- `gce_persistent_disk` (Attributes) gcePersistentDisk represents a GCE Disk resource that is attached to akubelet's host machine and then exposed to the pod.More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--gce_persistent_disk))
-- `git_repo` (Attributes) gitRepo represents a git repository at a particular revision.
-DEPRECATED: GitRepo is deprecated.
-To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--git_repo))
+- `git_repo` (Attributes) gitRepo represents a git repository at a particular revision.DEPRECATED: GitRepo is deprecated.
+To provision a container with a git repo, mount anEmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDirinto the Pod's container. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--git_repo))
-- `glusterfs` (Attributes) glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
-More info: https://examples.k8s.io/volumes/glusterfs/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--glusterfs))
+- `glusterfs` (Attributes) glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.More info: https://examples.k8s.io/volumes/glusterfs/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--glusterfs))
-- `host_path` (Attributes) hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
-This is generally used for system agents or other privileged things that are allowed to see the host machine.
-Most containers will NOT need this.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--host_path))
+- `host_path` (Attributes) hostPath represents a pre-existing file or directory on the hostmachine that is directly exposed to the container.
+This is generallyused for system agents or other privileged things that are allowedto see the host machine.
+Most containers will NOT need this.More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath---TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can notmount host directories as read/write. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--host_path))
-- `iscsi` (Attributes) iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://examples.k8s.io/volumes/iscsi/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--iscsi))
+- `iscsi` (Attributes) iscsi represents an ISCSI Disk resource that is attached to akubelet's host machine and then exposed to the pod.More info: https://examples.k8s.io/volumes/iscsi/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--iscsi))
-- `nfs` (Attributes) nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--nfs))
+- `nfs` (Attributes) nfs represents an NFS mount on the host that shares a pod's lifetimeMore info: https://kubernetes.io/docs/concepts/storage/volumes#nfs (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--nfs))
-- `persistent_volume_claim` (Attributes) persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--persistent_volume_claim))
+- `persistent_volume_claim` (Attributes) persistentVolumeClaimVolumeSource represents a reference to aPersistentVolumeClaim in the same namespace.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--persistent_volume_claim))
 - `photon_persistent_disk` (Attributes) photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--photon_persistent_disk))
 - `portworx_volume` (Attributes) portworxVolume represents a portworx volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--portworx_volume))
 - `projected` (Attributes) projected items for all in one resources secrets, configmaps, and downward API (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--projected))
 - `quobyte` (Attributes) quobyte represents a Quobyte mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--quobyte))
-- `rbd` (Attributes) rbd represents a Rados Block Device mount on the host that shares a pod's lifetime.
-More info: https://examples.k8s.io/volumes/rbd/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--rbd))
+- `rbd` (Attributes) rbd represents a Rados Block Device mount on the host that shares a pod's lifetime.More info: https://examples.k8s.io/volumes/rbd/README.md (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--rbd))
 - `scale_io` (Attributes) scaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--scale_io))
-- `secret` (Attributes) secret represents a secret that should populate this volume.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#secret (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--secret))
+- `secret` (Attributes) secret represents a secret that should populate this volume.More info: https://kubernetes.io/docs/concepts/storage/volumes#secret (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--secret))
 - `storageos` (Attributes) storageOS represents a StorageOS volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--storageos))
 - `vsphere_volume` (Attributes) vsphereVolume represents a vSphere volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--vsphere_volume))